-Anxiety is very common and affects 40 million adults in the U.S. aged 18 and older, according to the Anxiety and Depression Association of America.
+Anxiety is a very common condition affecting 40 million adults in the U.S. according to the Anxiety and Depression Association of America.
 Anxiety is defined as, “[…] the mind and body’s reaction to stressful, dangerous, or unfamiliar situations.
-It’s the sense of uneasiness, distress, or dread you feel before a significant event.” (anxiety.org) Many people who have developed depression are seen to have suffered from an anxiety disorder prior, although one does not cause the other (aada.org).
+It’s the sense of uneasiness, distress, or dread you feel before a significant event.” (anxiety.org) Many people who have experienced depression have also previously suffered from an anxiety disorder, although one does not necessarily cause the other (aada.org).

 Even if you yourself do not suffer from anxiety, or anxiety caused by diagnosed depression, it is important to know how you can support and help someone close to you as they combat this disorder.